 The best place to see the northern lights in Alaska is near Fairbanks.
 Since the town is located just under the auroral oval, it is in a prime location.

-Fairbanks really is where to travel in winter for the northern lights!
+Fairbanks is where to travel in winter for the northern lights!
 Other things to do in Fairbanks in winter include the Aurora Ice Museum and Chena Hot Springs.

 For your best chance of seeing the northern lights in Alaska, consider booking a tour with an expert guide.